 We believe that we have a particular advantage in the development, manufacture and sale of specialty tissue repair products derived from bovine collagen.
 We develop and build these products in our manufacturing facility in Plainsboro, New Jersey.
-Taken together, these products accounted for approximately 30% and 31% of total revenues in the three months ended March 31, 2005 and 2004, respectively.
+Taken together, these products accounted for approximately 31% of total revenues in the six months ended June 30, 2005 and 2004.

 We manage these multiple product groups and distribution channels on a centralized basis.
-Accordingly, we report our financial results under a single operating segment - the development, manufacturing and distribution of medical devices.
+Accordingly, we report our financial results under a single operating segment-the development, manufacturing and distribution of medical devices.

 Our objective is to build a customer focused and profitable medical device company by developing or acquiring innovative medical devices and other products to sell through our sales channels.
-Our strategy therefore entails substantial growth in product revenues both through internal means - through launching new and innovative products and selling existing products more intensively - and by acquiring existing businesses or already successful product lines.
+Our strategy therefore entails substantial growth in product revenues both through internal means-through launching new and innovative products and selling existing products more intensively-and by acquiring existing businesses or already successful product lines.